jhumelsine/jhumelsine.github.io/_posts/2023-11-30-hexagonal-architecture-adapter-flexibility.md

 But there's still a problem. `ManageStuff` only has one reference to `IHandleStuff`, but now we have two classes that implement `IHandleStuff`.
 We could update `ManageStuff` to have two references to `IHandleStuff`, but now we're making changes in the Red Hexagon, and we want to avoid that, since this is an architecture update and not a behavior update.

-One solution to problem is to employ the [Composite](https://jhumelsine.github.io/2024/02/29/composite-design-pattern-use-case.html) design pattern.
+One solution to this problem is to employ the [Composite](https://jhumelsine.github.io/2024/02/29/composite-design-pattern-use-case.html) design pattern.
 Here is the design diagram followed by some implementation snippets to help describe it.
 Notice that the only difference between this diagram and the one above is the new `HandleStuffViaComposite` class and an update to the `Configurer`.
 Not only is the Red Hexagon content unaffected, but the other Adapters are unaffected as well.

 <img src="/assets/HexArchStructureBreadth3.png" alt="Basic Hexagonal Architecture with Composite" width = "90%" align="center" style="padding-right: 35px;">